What does a Design Engineer do?

 Responsibilities:

-- Develop and create detailed design specifications and technical drawings for new products.
+- Develop and create detailed design specifications and technical drawings using CAD software.

-- Conduct feasibility studies, cost analysis, and risk assessments for new designs.
+- Conduct feasibility studies, cost analysis, and risk assessments to support design decisions.

 Qualifications